Elder-Sage/Conversionware/README.md

-Decimal-to-Binary-Conversion
+Conversionware
 ============================

-Promts user to input a number in base 10 to be converted into a base 2 number (binary)
+Small program designed to convert a number in either binary, base 10, octal, or hexadecimal into any other type of number.
+Example being binary into decimal, decimal into Octal, or decimal to binary.
+This will be a step by step process to implement every kind of conversion combination.

 v0.2 Adding the ability to prompt user if they would like to run the program again after it has converted their first input value.